Holidays and Mental Health Tips

 4. Don’t Overreach Financially

 We all want to be the bearers of beautiful, and sometimes expensive, gifts.
-That might not be feasible at this particular time though, and that’s okay.
+It might not be feasible at this particular time though, and that’s okay.

-A small, but thoughtful gift or even a handwritten card to someone important to us can be just as inspiring a present as something pricier.
+A small, but thoughtful gift, or even a handwritten card to someone important to us can be just as inspiring as something pricier.
 The idea that we should take on debt to satisfy what’s often passed off as tradition only causes more stress and worry.

 5. Practice Moderation and Don’t Overdo It

-Abundance is on full display during the holidays and it can be incredibly easy to stay out late, hit multiple parties in one night, or drink and eat to excess, all of which can lead to feeling sluggish, hung-over, and generally in a bad mood.
+Abundance is on full display during the holidays, and it can be incredibly easy to stay out late, hit multiple parties in one night, or drink and eat to excess, all of which leads to feeling sluggish, hung-over, and generally in a bad mood the next day.

-Practicing a little moderation can help us protect our overall mental health during the holidays.
-By not burning the candle at both ends, we’re able to reserve our energy and stay mentally health to make better choices.
+Practicing a little moderation helps us protect our overall mental health during the holidays.
+By not burning the candle at both ends, we’re able to reserve our energy and stay mentally healthy to make better choices.

 6. Stay the Healthy Course